Liverpool Primed For Premier League Title Party - UrduPoint

 Both Salah and Van Dijk have now signed two-year extensions, though England defender Alexander-Arnold is believed likely to be on the verge of a move to Real Madrid.

-Salah in particular has proved the difference-maker, scoring 27 league goals and providing 18 assists so far -- already a record number of goal involvements in a 38-game season.
+Salah in particular has proved the difference, scoring 27 league goals and providing 18 assists so far -- already a record number of goal involvements in a 38-game season.

 The normally calm Slot lost his cool following a fiery 2-2 draw with Everton in February and was handed a two-game touchline ban, admitting "emotions got the better of me".